 Prior lower eyelid surgery may cause excessive scarring of the lid and distort the shape of the eye.
 As the scar tissue pulls the lid down, it exposes the white under the eye and causes unnatural rounding of the lower lid corner.
 In more severe cases the lid shows the inside red lining.
 These changes are known as either lower lid retraction or ectropion, depending on the severity.
 In addition to being aesthetically unpleasing, lower lid ectropion causes functional problems like inability to completely close the eye, tearing and irritation.

-Top-Rated Chicago Eyelid Surgeon Dr. Alghoul Explains Eyelid Repair Surgery
+Top-Rated Amman Eyelid Surgeon Dr. Alghoul Explains Eyelid Repair Surgery

 Dr. Alghoul uses very specialized and detailed techniques to repair eyelid complications.
 Depending on the complexity of the repair, additional surgery may be recommended to refine the cosmetic results.

 Removal of skin cancer or a mole on the eyelid requires closure of the resulting defect to preserve the function and appearance of the eye.
 Dr. Alghoul uses the knowledge and skills acquired during his oculoplastic training to meticulously repair or rebuild the missing segments of the eyelid.
 Cancer excision is frequently performed by a dermatologic surgeon using Mohs surgery.
 The repair is performed immediately after the excision.
 Depending on the size of the defect, a flap, graft or eyelid shaping procedure may be required.

 What does surgery involve?